Tomi-beloved/BioinformHER-project/Stage 4/reports/Website guide.md

 ## **Navigating the GO 1.0 App by the Goal-getters team**

-GO 1.0 is an interactive web-based application for gene-set enrichment analysis and visualization patterned after ShinyGO 8.0.
+ShinyGO 1.0 is an interactive web-based application for gene-set enrichment analysis and visualization patterned after ShinyGO 8.0.

 Below is a concise guide on how to navigate through it: